Searching for the best network monitoring software to monitor the network flow of your device? We are reviewing the top network monitoring tool.

-Spiceworks has developed its name b self as it is best network management software available today.
+Spiceworks has developed its name b self as it is the best network management software available today.
 It monitors and gives real-time data of your network through SNMP.
 Even if you are a new user, then also you will find installation easy, but it takes your time as it is the initial process of setting up.
 Once you are done with the setup, you will have a shortcut for the web GUI.

 The network maintains a user-friendly design; there is the main dashboard which can be customized.
-Network Monitor supports color-coded graphs to display the data in the understandable form.
+Network Monitor supports color-coded graphs to display the data in an understandable form.
 From your home screen, you can monitor all your main device.

 User configured alerts are another feature where the user can set alert parameters to notify by email or SMS.
-What One can also set the individual alert, but it is said that custom alerts are not advisable as it has higher chances of error.
+One can also set the individual alert, but it is said that custom alerts are not advisable as it has higher chances of error.
 It has an advertisement which is the main limitation of it.

 Advanced IP Scanner has about 30 million users worldwide, and the number of users is enough to say that it is one of the top network management software.
-It uses LAN environments and let you monitor your network.
+It uses LAN environments and lets you monitor your network.
 Many other features like the ability to switch computers on and off remotely, Mac address detection, etc. that make this software popular.

 The major limitation of the Advanced IP Scanners is the user interface.
 Though it is easy to use yet, it does not have a modern GUI.
-You can’t create graphs or other visual, but you can export the scan documents in CSV format.
+You can’t create graphs or other visuals, but you can export the scan documents in CSV format.

 At last with the limitations, Advanced IP Scanner can work with high-level enterprise environments.
 And it is entirely free to use.

 Logic Monitor is an excellent top network monitoring tools, and once you start using it, you can feel it.
-It automatically discovers devices on your network and collects the information about it.
+It automatically discovers devices on your network and collects information about it.
 Ease of use is another great thing about the software.
 There are approx. 1000 Logic Modules that automate monitoring and alerts and help the user.
 Ou can monitor AWS, Azure, apps, servers, and websites from one interface.

 Logic Monitor has a lot to offer regarding visualization.
 You can transfer the data network and display it into color-coded graphs.
 By one graph, you can view multiple devices.
 Overall infrastructure, performance, and health display on the main dashboard.

 One interesting feature is built-in forecasting like in the left bottom of the image above; you can see the graphs that show you disk usage forecasting.
-It shows you how much disk can expect the usage in the future.
+It shows you how much disk can expect to the usage in the future.

-For the larger enterprises, it supports scheduled reporting.
+For larger enterprises, it supports scheduled reporting.
 After generating the report, it automatically sends emails to key users.
 It means once the network finds an error, you can send the report to your team member immediately so that they can help to find a solution.

 EventSentry also has pricing options for NetFlow Licenses, full licenses to Network Device Licenses.
-Pricing of Full license is $85 per year, per Windows device, for 100 licenses $4698 and 1000 devices $28998.
+Pricing of a Full license is $85 per year, per Windows device, for 100 licenses $4698 and for 1000 devices $28998.
 It also provides a 30-day free trial.